lsst-dm/dmtn-056/design.rst

 .. note::

     The serialized version sent over the wire doesn't have to correspond to the format stored on disk in the :ref:`Datastore` server.
-As long as it is serialized in the form expected by the client.
+It just needs to be serialized in the form expected by the client.

 Basic ``put``
 -------------

-The user has a :ref:`InMemoryDataset` and wishes to store this at a particular :ref:`DatasetRef`.
+The user has a :ref:`InMemoryDataset` and wishes to store this at a particular :py:class:`DatasetLabel`.

 This proceeds allong the following steps:

-1. User calls: ``butler.put(datasetRef, inMemoryDataset)``.
+1. User calls: ``butler.put(label, inMemoryDataset)``.
-2. :ref:`Butler` first obtains the correct :ref:`DatasetMetatype` from the :ref:`Registry` by calling ``butler.registry.getDatasetMetatype(butler.config.collectionTag, datasetRef)``.
+2. :ref:`Butler` expands the :py:class:`DatasetLabel` into a full :py:class:`DatasetRef` using the :ref:`Registry`, by calling ``datasetRef = butler.registry.getDatasetMetatype(butler.config.collectionTag, datasetRef)``.
-3. :ref:`Butler` obtains a :ref:`Path` from the :ref:`Registry` by calling ``butler.registry.makePath(butler.config.collectionTag, datasetRef)``.
+3. :ref:`Butler` obtains a :ref:`Path` by calling ``path = datasetRef.makePath(butler.config.collectionTag)``.
 This path is a hint to be used by the :ref:`Datastore` to decide where to store it.
-4. :ref:`Butler` then asks the :ref:`Datastore` client to store the file by calling: ``butler.datastore.put(inMemoryDataset, datasetMetatype, path)``.
+4. :ref:`Butler` then asks the :ref:`Datastore` client to store the file by calling: ``butler.datastore.put(inMemoryDataset, datasetRef.type.meta, path)``.
 5. The :ref:`Datastore` client then uses the serialization function associated with the :ref:`DatasetMetatype` to serialize the :ref:`InMemoryDataset` and sends it to the :ref:`Datastore` server.
    Depending on the type of server it may get back the actual :ref:`URI` or the client can generate it itself.
 6. :ref:`Datastore` returns the actual :ref:`URI` to the :ref:`Butler`.
 7. :ref:`Butler` calls the :ref:`Registry` function ``addDataset`` to add the :ref:`Dataset` to the collection.
-8. :ref:`Butler` returns the :ref:`URI` to the user.
+8. :ref:`Butler` returns a :py:class:`DatasetHandle` to the user.

 See :py:class:`the API documentation <Butler.put>` for more information.